 D'Alimonte said that as things stand this is practically impossible.

-Using an Ipsos opinion poll published on Tuesday from four battleground regions in the Senate race, and updated projections from a previous survey, D'Alimonte put forward 10 different scenarios in the financial daily Sole 24 Ore.
+Using an Ipsos opinion poll published on Tuesday of four battleground regions in the Senate race, and updated projections from a previous survey, D'Alimonte published 10 different scenarios in the financial daily Sole 24 Ore.

 In only one of these scenarios could Berlusconi play a blocking role and D'Alimonte said this was highly unlikely.